-During the running of a media flow, if the PE-FE cannot provide the requested QoS resource any longer for the media flow due to special events, e.g., the reference point path failure, the PE-FE shall send a resource notification to the PD-FE on its own initiative.
-The PD-FE shall forward the resource notification to the relevant SCF for alerting the affected sessions as illustrated in Figure 11.
+During the running of a media flow, if the PE-FE cannot provide the requested QoS resource any longer for the media flow due to special events e.g., the reference point path failure, the PE-FE is required to send a resource notification to the PD-FE on its own initiative.
+The PD-FE is required to forward the resource notification to the relevant SCF for alerting the affected sessions as illustrated in Figure 12.

-Figure 11/Y.2111 - PE-FE-indicated event notification procedure
+Figure 12 - PE-FE-indicated event notification procedure